-Future issuances and sales of shares of our common stock, Series B Preferred Stock, Series C Preferred Stock, Series D Term Preferred Stock, Series E Preferred Stock, or other our currently-designated preferred securities, future series of preferred securities, or the perception that such issuances will occur, may have adverse effects on the trading prices of our shares.
+Future issuances and sales of shares of our common stock, our currently-designated preferred securities, future series of preferred securities, or the perception that such issuances will occur, may have adverse effects on the trading prices of our shares.

-We cannot predict the effect, if any, of future issuances and sales of our common stock, Series B Preferred Stock, Series C Preferred Stock, Series D Term Preferred Stock, Series E Preferred Stock, our currently-designated preferred securities, possible other future series of preferred securities, or the availability of shares for future sales on the market price of our publicly-traded common stock Series B Preferred Stock, or Series D Term Preferred Stock, each of which is publicly traded, and preferred securities.
-Sales of substantial amounts of our common stock (including shares of our common stock issuable upon the conversion of OP Units that we may issue from time to time), Series B Preferred Stock, Series C Preferred Stock, Series D Term Preferred Stock, or Series E Preferred Stock our currently-designated preferred securities, or the perception that these sales could occur, may adversely affect prevailing market prices for our publicly-traded common stock Series B Preferred Stock, or Series D Term Preferred Stock (each of which is publicly traded), or, if and when listed on a national securities exchange, our Series C Preferred Stock or Series E Preferred Stock.
+We cannot predict the effect, if any, of future issuances and sales of our common stock, our currently-designated preferred securities, possible future series of preferred securities, or the availability of shares for future sales on the market price of our publicly-traded common stock and preferred securities.
+Sales of substantial amounts of our common stock (including shares of our common stock issuable upon the conversion of OP Units that we may issue from time to time) or our currently-designated preferred securities, or the perception that these sales could occur, may adversely affect prevailing market prices for our publicly-traded common stock and preferred securities.